ESCOMP/mizuRoute/README.md

     4. Ready to run the executables.

-If you get this far then mizuRoute is installed correctly and functional.
-Now, the user will have to process runoff data and network topology data.
-Please refer to [readthedocs](https://mizuroute.readthedocs.io/en/develop/) to learn more about how to create mizuRoute input data for your application.
+If you get this far then mizuRoute is built correctly and functional.
+Now, the user will have to generate input data, runoff data, river network topology and runoff mapping data (depending on input runoff option).
+Please refer to [readthedocs](https://mizuroute.readthedocs.io/en/develop/) to learn more about mizuRoute input data.

-The user are encouraged to start with example data to get familiarize the process.
+The user are encouraged to start with example data to get familiarize the process. testCase are being now developed and posted separately.

-For real application, getting river network data (netCDF) might be time consuming part because this most likely requires GIS process and convert shapefile to netCDF).
-Please refer to section 2.1 what information is required.
+For real application, getting river network data (netCDF) might be time consuming because this most likely requires GIS process and convert shapefile to netCDF).